ITfoxtec/FoxIDs/docs/app-reg-howto-saml-microsoft-entra-id.md

 ﻿# Connect to Microsoft Entra ID with SAML 2.0

-FoxIDs can be added as an external identity provider for Microsoft Entra ID with SAML 2.0.
+Connect FoxIDs as an **external identity provider for Microsoft Entra ID** with SAML 2.0.

 By configuring an [OpenID Connect authentication method](auth-method-oidc.md) and Microsoft Entra ID as a [SAML 2.0 application](app-reg-saml-2.0.md) FoxIDs become a [bridge](bridge.md) between OpenID Connect and SAML 2.0 and automatically convert JWT (OAuth 2.0) claims to SAML 2.0 claims.

 ## Configure Microsoft Entra ID

 This guide describe how to setup FoxIDs as an external identity provider for Microsoft Entra ID.
-Users is connected with there email address and is required to exist in Microsoft Entra ID.
+Users is connected with there Immutable ID and is required to exist in Microsoft Entra ID.

 **1 - Start by configuring a certificate in [FoxIDs Control Client](control.md#foxids-control-client)**